-Jim Kreider, former Speaker of the Missouri House of Representatives and executive director of the Missouri Retired Teachers Association, is putting his Pince-nez spectacles back on for a special event later this month at the Missouri River Regional Library in Jefferson City.
+Jim Kreider, former Speaker of the Missouri House of Representatives and executive director of the Missouri Retired Teachers Association, put his Pince-nez spectacles back on for a special event at the Missouri River Regional Library in Jefferson City.

-“An Evening with Theodore Roosevelt” will be hosted by the Jefferson City library and the Historic City of Jefferson.
-Kreider will be dressed as Roosevelt with period costume and accessories.
+“An Evening with Theodore Roosevelt” was hosted by the Jefferson City library and the Historic City of Jefferson.
+Kreider was dressed as Roosevelt with period costume and accessories.

 Kreider considers Roosevelt a political mentor and inspiration.

 “His desire to lead the strenuous life is the way I have led mine [by] working hard and getting involved,” Kreider said, adding he read Roosevelt’s “Doer of Deeds, It Is Not The Critic That Counts” speech every day when he served in the Missouri House.

 “I read it every day as inspiration so I could accept the criticism of being in office and ruling from the Chair during the House debate as Pro Tem,” he said.

 Kreider maintains he and Roosevelt are “near matches” in political philosophies and appearances.
 He first decided to dress up as Roosevelt when people began to point out the two looked alike.

 “It is a good time and a chance to bring back one of America’s greatest public servants and promote the progressive agenda once again.”